 The project is being undertaken in partnership with Transitec Consulting Engineers and Organisation Development Africa (ODA), commissioned by the Ghana Urban Mobility and Accessibility Project (GUMAP) of the Ministry of Local Government and Rural Development.

 Field research is currently ongoing.

 A guide for trade unions and associations of informal transport workers on the impact of the pandemic on informal passenger transport workers, the response of transport authorities and the urgent need for reform towards inclusive formalisation.

-The guide was commissioned by the ITF and can be found here.
+The guide was commissioned by the ITF.